Sapporo Snow Festival: History

 The Snow Festival began as a one-day event in 1950, when six local high school students built six snow statues in Odori Park.
 In 1955 the Japan Self-Defense Forces from the nearby Makomanai base joined in and built the first massive snow sculptures, for which the Snow Festival has now become famous.
 Several snow festivals existed in Sapporo prior to the Sapporo Snow Festival, however, all of these were suspended during World War II.

 On 4 February 1966, a flight from Sapporo to Tokyo crashed into Tokyo Bay killing all 126 passengers and 7 crew on board.
 Many of the passengers were returning to Tokyo after visiting the snow festival.

 Owing to the Energy crisis of 1974, snow statues were built using drums.
-This was due to the shortage of gasoline caused by the crisis and many of the trucks used to carry snow to the site were unavailable.
+This was due to the shortage of gasoline caused by the crisis and unavailability of trucks used to transport snow to the site.
 In the same year, the International Snow Statue Competition started and since that year many snow statues built by teams from other countries have featured; especially from sister cities of Sapporo such as Munich.

 In years when the accumulated snowfall is low, the Self-Defense Force, for whom participation is considered a training exercise, brings in snow from outside Sapporo.
 The Makomanai base, one of three main sites from 1965, hosted the largest sculptures, with an emphasis on providing play space for children.
 Use of the Makomanai site was suspended in 2005 and moved to the Sapporo Satoland site located in Higashi-ku from 2006.
 In 2009, the Satoland site was moved to the Tsudome (つどーむ, Tsudōmu) site.
 The Tsudome, located close to the Sapporo Satoland, is a dome for multiple sports events.

 Nakajima Park was established as one of the festival sites in 1990.
 However, it was removed as a site in 1992.
 The third site, known as the Susukino Ice Festival (すすきの氷の祭典, Susukino Kōri no Saiten), is situated in the night-life district of Susukino and includes predominantly ice carvings.
 The site was approved as one of the festival sites in 1983.
 Every year, the Susukino Queen of Ice, a female beauty contest, is held at the site.

-On 7 February 2012 (63rd Festival), a snow sculpture of Snow Miku (Hatsune Miku) was collapsed on the Odori Park 6th Venue, one tourist woman was injured.
-This is the first accident in the history of the Snow Festival that causes injuries due to the collapse or collapse of a snow sculpture.
-The design of the snow sculpture was big and the legs were thin and the balance was bad.
-The temperature on February 6 was 3.3 degrees Celsius, and the temperature on 7th was 2.2 degrees Celsius.
-It is believed that the cause is that it has become brittle.
-In response to this, the executive committee demolished all or part of the heavy snow sculptures and 10 civilian snow sculptures as there was a risk of collapse.
+On 7 February 2012 (63rd Festival), a snow sculpture of Snow Miku (Hatsune Miku) collapsed on the Odori Park 6th Venue, where a female tourist was injured.
+This accident was the first injury in the history of the Snow Festival from the collapse of a snow sculpture.
+The collapse was likely due to imbalance caused by disproportionately thin supporting legs to the main mass of the sculpture.
+Additionally, the temperature on February 6 was 3.3 degrees Celsius, and the temperature on 7th was 2.2 degrees Celsius, likely causing it to become brittle and more prone to collapse.
+In response to this, the executive committee demolished all or part of the heavy snow sculptures and ten civilian snow sculptures as there was a risk of collapse.